Business Retention and Expansion (BR+E) Update

 - 92% of the recommendations were addressed by at least one project

 The 2017 BR+E Recommendation & Strategy Report and Presentation can be viewed on our report page.

-GEDC is working on the outstanding recommendations outlined in the original 2014 Greenstone BR+E Project Report.
-There have been numerous activities/projects stemming from the recommendations and that have also stimulated other or annual activity including but not limited to: WPC Committee, GEDC Booklet series, Mining Forums/Events, SNC Economic Study, and the Clustering Initiative, GEDC newsletter, Mobile Friendly website and Blog concept, Business local and regional project support/partnership.
-Upon completion this year we will release a BR+E progress report with updated Strategic Plan, outlining our accomplishments since project end and any matters that require further addressing.
+GEDC worked on the outstanding recommendations outlined in the original 2014 Greenstone BR+E Project Report.
+There were numerous activities/projects that stemmed from the recommendations and that also stimulated other or annual activity including but not limited to: WPC Committee, GEDC Booklet series, Mining Forums/Events, SNC Economic Study, and the Clustering Initiative, GEDC newsletter, Mobile Friendly website and Blog concept, local and regional project support/partnerships.

 Activities for 2017: